DebJRoy/solid-waste-management-using-LSTM/README.md

   6. Route Optimisation.

 ### History Data Generation
-An history dataset has been generated using real life scenarios to train the model and identify the pattern while forecasting.
+A history dataset has been generated using real life scenarios to train the model and identify the pattern while forecasting.

 ### Real Time Data Generation
 A similar script as above has been used to generate data on a daily basis using schedulers to automaticaly generate everyday data and store it in their respective db's.